24/7(239) 526-873324/7

 A revoked MC carries baggage: the safety record, the audit history, and any unresolved violations follow the USDOT, not the new MC.
 So the question of "reinstate vs file new" depends on whether the carrier wants to preserve or shed that record.

-Reinstating costs $300-$575 in FMCSA fees plus the cure cost (insurance, BOC-3, MCS-150, or safety plan).
+Reinstating costs a flat $80 FMCSA reinstatement fee (49 CFR §360.3T(f)(52)) plus the cure cost (insurance, BOC-3, MCS-150, or safety plan).
 Total typically $400-$1,500 depending on cause.
 Time: 2-7 business days.

-A fresh MC application costs $300 plus the new-MC stack ($75 BOC-3, ~$1,500-$3,000/year insurance, $30-$150 UCR, depending on tier).
+A fresh MC application costs $300 (the OP-1 filing fee) plus the new-MC stack ($75 BOC-3, ~$1,500-$3,000/year insurance, $30-$150 UCR, depending on tier).
 Total $1,500-$4,000 first year.
-Time: 25-30 days end-to-end including the 21-day protest window.
+Time: FMCSA lists 20-25 business days of processing for new applicants (longer if the application needs further review), including a 10-day protest window.

 Reinstatement preserves the carrier's safety record, audit history, broker onboarding, insurance history, and existing relationships.
 Fresh authority drops all of those - for good or ill.